 - Inefficient applications

-There are parts of the installation that are obsolete or that with a reduced investment could reduce the cost of exploitation.
-This is the case of the air nozzles, if instead of using a tube, we use nozzles designed for each application, we make the system more efficient by reducing its costs.
+There are sometimes parts of the installation which are obsolete.
+If these are removed, it could increase the efficiency.
+This is often the case with air nozzles.
+Instead of using a tube, we recommend to use nozzles designed for each application.
+We make the system more efficient by reducing its costs.

 Why use the IKEUCHI air nozzles

 The IKEUCHI technical air nozzles have been developed to maximize the blowing efficiency.
 The wide range of models within each series offers the possibility of choosing the most suitable nozzle for each application, optimizing the blowing force and the air flow required.
 This integral design entails a reduction of costs in compressed air and a control of the blowing precision of each application.

 When we blow with a free exhaust pipe, the distribution of the blowing force is irregular and the flow is turbulent.
 This results in inefficient blowing.
 This inefficient pulverization supposes an irregular blown diminishing the quality of each application.

 The graph below shows the difference in the distribution of the blowing force between an open blue graphic tube and a nozzle of the gray graphic TF-R series.

 In addition, another great advantage of the use of IKEUCHI technical air nozzles is that they have a lower consumption of compressed air flow compared to a free exhaust pipe.
 This reduces the operating costs of the installation.

 The IKEUCHI model TF-R series nozzles are capable of reducing the flow of compressed air to between 79% and 91%.

 Advantages of Ikeuchi nozzles: